AfraKuru/CS4412_Project/README.md

 - What patterns exist between discovered clusters and attributes such as popularity and explicit content?
 - Are there anomalous tracks that deviate significantly from typical musical patterns?

-The emphasis is on unsupervised learning and interpretation, not prediction.
+The emphasis is on unsupervised learning an dinterpretation, not prediction.

 ---

 ##  Dataset